 The influence of flankers in crowding depends on where in the visual field the flankers are relative to the target, and where the target is.
 The effects of that are known as crowding asymmetries.
-The one best known is the radial-tangential anisotropy described by Toet & Levi (1992), where flankers on the radius connecting the target to the visual-field centre exert more influence than those arranged tangentially, leading to the well-known, radially-elongated interaction fields (one of Toet & Levi's figures is reproduced online in Strasburger et al., 2011, Fig. 20, for illustration).
+The one best known is the radial-tangential anisotropy described by Toet & Levi (1992), where flankers on the radius from the visual-field centre to the target exert more influence than those arranged tangentially, leading to the well-known, radially-elongated interaction fields (Figure 13a).
 This asymmetry is highly reliable and has been replicated many times (Petrov & Meleshkevich, 2011a; Kwon et al., 2014; Greenwood, Szinte, Sayim, & Cavanagh, 2017), including its counterpart in the cortical map obtained with fMRI measures (Kwon et al., 2014).
 Another robust asymmetry in crowding refers to the location of the target, for which it has been shown that crowding is stronger in the upper than in the lower visual field (He, Cavanagh, & Intriligator, 1996; Petrov & Meleshkevich, 2011a; Fortenbaugh, Silver, & Robertson, 2015; Greenwood et al., 2017).